Visit · The Official Guided Tour of Oak Island · the Oak Island Museum & Treasure Shop

 About the Creator

 This site is built and maintained by Corjan Mol, a Dutch author, TV presenter and historical researcher who has spent eight years as a recurring cast member and researcher on The Curse of Oak Island, the History Channel series broadcast in 79 countries.
-His on-screen investigations focus on tracing the European origins of whatever was brought to Oak Island, work that has taken him on research expeditions across Portugal, Italy, the Netherlands, Scandinavia, and Malta.
+His on-screen appearances span seasons 7 through 13 of the series, with investigations filmed in Portugal & the Azores, Italy, Malta, the Netherlands, Belgium, Denmark and Nova Scotia.
+His research combines archival investigation, geometric analysis of medieval sites, and on-the-ground fieldwork, connecting European locations to Nova Scotia and Oak Island through documented historical pathways.

 Corjan’s fascination with historical mysteries goes back thirty years, to a copy of Holy Blood, Holy Grail and annual treasure-hunting trips through the French Pyrenees with his father, following the trail of Rennes-le-Château, the mystery that inspired Dan Brown’s The Da Vinci Code.
 He built one of the earliest and most comprehensive online archives on that subject at renneslechateau.nl, and his research led to appearances on BBC’s Forbidden History.